queria/qsrun/README.rst

   $ echo "Mod1 F2 :Exec ~/apps/qsrun/release/qsrun" >> ~/.fluxbox/keys

-Or yous your Desktop Environment hotkeys configuration utility (in xfce you can use xfce4-keyboard-settings and so on).
+Or use your Desktop Environment hotkeys configuration utility (in xfce you can use xfce4-keyboard-settings and so on).

 History file is located in ``~/.cache/qsrun/`` and it uses JSON_ format.
-(Actually Qt/C++ version of qsrun uses only simple parsing of history file, so be carefull ... only array/list of string is supported in this file, like [ "item1", "item2" ] (newlines are skipped).
+(Actually Qt/C++ version of qsrun uses only simple parsing of history file, so be carefull ... only array/list of strings is supported in this file, like [ "item1", "item2" ] (newlines are skipped).

 Author(s)